rangertaha/urlinsane/docs/index.md

 * Open Source
 * Binary executable, written in Go with no dependencies.
-* Will have all the functionally of URLCrazy and DNSTwist.
+* Will have all the functionality of URLCrazy and DNSTwist.
 * Contains 19 typosquatting algorithms and 7 extra functions to retrieve additional data
 * Modular architecture for language, keyboard, typo algorithm, and functions extensibility.
-* Supports multiple keyboard layouts found in English, Spanish, Russian, Finish, and Arabic.
+* Supports multiple keyboard layouts found in English, Spanish, Russian, Finnish, and Arabic.
 * Supports multiple languages with the ability to add more languages with ease.
 * Concurrent function (**-x --funcs**) workers to retrieve additional info on each record.
 * Concurrent typo squatting workers.